Lauren Coyle Rosen

 Lauren Coyle Rosen (born January 12, 1983) is an American cultural anthropologist, author, and singer-songwriter.
 She is known for her research and writing on culture, art, law, and comparative spirituality, as well as for her music.
+She is the founder of Divine Feminine Living and host of The Divine Feminine Podcast.

 Early life and education

 Coyle Rosen was born on January 12, 1983, in Cincinnati, Ohio.
 She was born as Lauren Nicole Coyle, to Terry Coyle, an executive director of Franklin Area Community Services, and Thomas M. Coyle, a pharmacist.
-Coyle Rosen holds a J.D. from Harvard Law School and Ph.D. in cultural anthropology from the University of Chicago.
+After graduating from Ohio University, she obtained a JD from Harvard Law School and a PhD in cultural anthropology from the University of Chicago.

 Career

 Coyle Rosen began her career as an academic as a postdoctoral scholar at Harvard University, where she was a lecturer in Social Studies and at Harvard Law School, as well as a research fellow at Harvard’s W.E.B.
 Du Bois Research Institute in the Hutchins Center.
 Later, she was a postdoctoral fellow at the Princeton Institute for International and Regional Studies and an affiliate of the Princeton Society of Fellows in the Liberal Arts.